This article was featured on The Manila Times.

-EDUCATION and learning have started to undergo its own digital disruption with the advent of MOOCs (massive open online course), almost eight years ago.
+EDUCATION and learning has started to undergo its own digital disruption with the advent of MOOCs (massive open online course), almost eight years ago.
 Digital Learning 1.0 (the age of the MOOCs) has really started to democratize learning through digital access to content that was traditionally limited to face-to-face.
-Coursera, Udemy, and Udacity have really been among the early pioneers to digitize content and make it accessible to millions around the world.
+Coursera, Udemy and Udacity have really been among the early pioneers to digitize content and make it accessible to millions around the world.

 So, what’s next?
 What is Digital Learning 2.0?

 There are three major trends that I believe should define Digital Learning 2.0.